GabrieleGhisleni/EnergyProject/README.md

 In particular:
  1. Create an empty folder.
  2. Create, inside this folder, a docker-compose.yml and an energy.env file.
- 3. Create a sub-directory called "Volumes" with four more sub-directory:
+ 3. Create a sub-directory called "Volumes" with four more sub-directories:
     "mosquitto", "mysql", "django", "redis" and let those empty.
- 4. Creating a file called mosquitto.conf in the mosquitto/config folder.
+ 4. Create a file called mosquitto.conf in the mosquitto/config folder.
 Then paste the following lines inside this mosquitto.conf file (you can also find the
     [mosquitto.conf] here):

 ```sh